parth-20-07/Swarm-Intelligence/README.md

 [Assignment 1](./HW%201/) is a basic test on Geometry, Probability, Calculus and Differential Equations.

+Assignment 1 aimed to test my knowledge and understanding of these concepts, which are essential for success in many fields, including science, engineering, and mathematics.
+I may have been required to solve problems, answer questions, or complete exercises related to these topics.

+By completing Assignment 1, I had the opportunity to review and reinforce my understanding of Geometry, Probability, Calculus, and Differential Equations, which are important mathematical tools used in many fields of study.
+Additionally, this assignment may have helped me identify areas where I needed to improve my understanding or skills, which can be useful for future assignments and learning opportunities.

+Overall, Assignment 1 was an important part of my course that helped me establish a foundation of knowledge and skills in fundamental mathematical concepts that are essential for success in many fields.

 ## [Assignment 2](./HW%202/)

 [Assignment 2](./HW%202/) is meant for developing an understanding of Graph Theory.
 The second assignment in my course was focused on developing an understanding of Graph Theory, which is a mathematical field used to study the properties and relationships of networks.